andreisergiu98/baeta/website/docs/api/extension-auth/index.md

 </td>
 <td>

-Whether to skip default scopes for this subscription
+Whether to skip default scopes for this operation

 </td>
 </tr>